-- a.
-Submit your decision to appeal in writing to the VP of Finance and Operations (F&O). - Include in your appeal your plan to bring your account current. - The VP of F&O will consult with the Finance committee to consider the appeal and payback plan and determine whether the suspension can be reversed. - The decision will be given in writing within two business days. - b.
-If you disagree with the decision of the VP of F&O, you may appeal to the President. - This appeal must be submitted in writing - State the reasons you are appealing. - The president will consult with the College Cabinet. - The decision of the cabinet shall be considered final.
+a.
+Submit your decision to appeal in writing to the Business Manager (BM).

+- Include in your appeal your plan to bring your account current. - The BM will consult with the Finance Committee to consider the appeal and payback plan and determine whether the suspension can be reversed. - The decision will be given in writing within two business days.

+b.
+If you disagree with the decision of the BM, you may appeal to the President.

+- This appeal must be submitted in writing - State the reasons you are appealing. - The president will consult with the College Cabinet. - The decision of the Cabinet shall be considered final.